Local Minima Structures in Gaussian Mixture Models: Main Results: Combinatorial Structures of Local Minima

-The proof of Theorem~\ref{thm:boost} builds off the coarse characterization in Theorem~\ref{thm:master}, which localizes the local minima of $L$ into a small neighborhood of a few ideal solutions such as $\bbeta=\bbetastar$ and $\bbeta=\left((\bbetastar_{1}+\bbetastar_{2})/2,\bbetastar_{3},\bbetastar_{3}\right)$.
-Within this neighborhood, we exploit the first-order stationary condition in a more careful manner to show that the local minima must be exponentially close to these ideal solutions.
-We believe that this strategy can be generalized beyond the above one-dimensional three-component setting, which we leave to future work.\\
+The proof of Theorem~\ref{thm:boost} builds upon the coarse characterization of local minima state in Theorem \ref{thm:main} and its general form Theorem~\ref{thm:master}.
+The coarse characterization restricts the local minimizers of $L$ into a small neighborhood of a few ideal solutions, such as $\left(\bthetastar_{1}, \bthetastar_{2},\bthetastar_{3}\right)$ and $\left((\bthetastar_{1}+\bthetastar_{2})/2,\bthetastar_{3},\bthetastar_{3}\right)$.
+By further exploiting the first-order stationary condition~\eqref{eq:station_cond}, we show that the local minimizers must be exponentially close to these ideal solutions within this neighborhood.
+We believe that this strategy could be extended beyond the one-dimensional three-component setting, and we leave this to future work.